 REGISTRATION IS OPEN

-The first cycle of ECHO OEM program runs from September 17 to December 3, 2021.
+The second cycle of ECHO OEM program is set to run in Spring 2022.
 Ontario health-care providers may register at any time on the ECHO OEM website.

 To learn more about the program and register, visit https://echooem.iwh.on.ca.